 In the last 30 years, technology has become an integral and inseparable part of the business ecosystem, but measuring the return on investment for much of the spending has become nearly impossible.
-For Chief Financial Officers (CFOs), the game may change.
+For Chief Financial Officers (CFOs), the game is changing.

 What is a true cloud solution?